 Pretty much ALL ground vegetation in the Destroyed Nesting Area and in the Wild Area to its west has been destroyed by the DCR.
 Denying food and nesting materials.

-So far in 2018, the Cambridge City Council has take two SECRET votes concerning Magazine Beach.
-It develops that one of the SECRET votes adds yet another obstacle to the Charles River White Geese getting to their food of most of the last 37 years.
+In 2018, the Cambridge City Council took two SECRET votes concerning Magazine Beach.
+One of the SECRET votes adds yet another obstacle to the Charles River White Geese getting to their food of most of the last 37 years.

 These repeatedly stated goals are eminently reasonable from a city government which purports to be an example for humanity.

 You can send an email directly to the Cambridge City Clerk, Mayor and all the City Councillors in support of our goals.

 PLEASE CLICK HERE to open your email application to send our petition to the Council.

 Cambridge, MA 02139-0015